 Each diorama is carefully detailed to bring each scene to life.
 The water looks like clear waves from the sea, captured and frozen in time.
 The buildings, trees, bottles, clocks, and everything in between are so intricately done—each set looks like we could jump right into the movies ourselves.

 Ying even hand-crafts chibi figures too

 Ying even hand-creates the chibi figures that go along with her dioramas as well.
 They’re so meticulously detailed and expertly crafted.
 They look like professional dolls that you’d see at an anime merchandise store or convention.
 Some are even smaller than a quarter.
-Ying spends countless hours on these dioramas.
-And she details her journey for the world to see and teach others how to create their own works of art from home.
+Ying spends countless hours on these dioramas, and she details her journey for the world to see and teaches others how to create their own works of art from home.

 If you love these pieces and want some of your very own, you can follow Ying on Youtube and learn how to create these dioramas through her step-by-step video tutorials.
 She frequently updates her YouTube channel, Chubby Munchkin Studio, and you can follow her on Facebook here to learn more about her work and to be notified on when she puts up new videos.
 She also sells some of her creations on her Etsy page here.

 Never had time to pick up a hobby or try something new?
 Now’s your chance to try out these creations.
 Just choose a Ghibli film you love and watch Ying’s step-by-step videos to create your very own work of art.